angular/angular/aio/content/start/deployment.md

 1. Sign up for a firebase account on [Firebase](https://firebase.google.com/ "Firebase web site").
 1. Create a new project, giving it any name you like.
-1. Install the `firebase-tools` CLI that will handle your deployment using `npm install -g firebase-tools`.
+1. Add the `@angular/fire@next` schematics that will handle your deployment using `ng add @angular/fire@next`.
 1. Connect your CLI to your Firebase account and initialize the connection to your project using `firebase login` and `firebase init`.
 1. Follow the prompts to select the `Firebase` project you are creating for hosting.
     - Select the `Hosting` option on the first prompt.
     - Select the project you previously created on Firebase.
     - Select `dist/my-project-name` as the public directory.
+1. Update your `angular.json` by inserting a `deploy` builder.
+    ```json
+    {
+      "$schema": "./node_modules/@angular/cli/lib/config/schema.json",
+      "version": 1,
+      "newProjectRoot": "projects",
+      "projects": {
+        "my-project-name": {
+            // ...
+            "deploy": {
+              "builder": "@angular/fire:deploy",
+              "options": {}
+            }
+          }
+        }
+        // ...
+      },
+      "defaultProject": "my-project-name"
+    }
+    ```
-1. Deploy your application with `firebase deploy`, because the command `firebase init` has created a `firebase.json` file that tells Firebase how to serve your app.
+1. Deploy your application with `ng deploy`.
 1. Once deployed, visit https://your-firebase-project-name.firebaseapp.com to see it live!

 ### Hosting an Angular app anywhere else